fortunejs/fortune/README.md

 Fortune enforces an undirected graph of relationships, for a few reasons:

 - An undirected graph makes it impossible to reach an orphan node without *a priori* knowledge.
 See [deep hypertext in Xanadu](http://xanadu.com/xuTheModel/) for the concept behind this.
-- Updating relationships may be more performant since the system can follow links to related records.
+- Showing relationships is more performant since there is no querying to be done, but writing relationships is slower depending on the amount of related records.
 - Undirected graphs are simpler to implement and easier to understand.

 This is a tradeoff that sacrifices flexibility in favor of visibility.
 It could be modified to support directed graphs however.